TylerJEShelton/react-rick-and-morty-wiki/README.md

+# Rick & Morty WiKi Tutorial from freeCodeCamp

+This project is based on the free tutorial from [freeCodeCamp](https://www.freecodecamp.org/news/react-js-project-build-a-rick-and-morty-character-wiki/).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).